Tiernan's Comms Closet

 Building Cloud Images for Proxmox

-I needed to create a few Ubuntu VMs for a Kubernetes cluster for testing, and wanted to make this as easy as possible using Proxmox and some (minor) automation… Here is what I have done:</span>
+I needed to create a few Ubuntu VMs for a Kubernetes cluster for testing, and I wanted to make the process as simple as possible using Proxmox and some minimal automation.
+Here’s what I’ve done:

 First, Download the base image: